 Sorry about that, but I just had to do it!
 It might equally well have been called “Knicketty Knacketty Knokke Heist”, but anyway, that’s by-the-by.
 It’s out of my system now.
 I can move on.
 Anyway, we had some serious cachin’ to get done.

 So by the end of the walk it was most definitely ice-cream o’clock.
-I stuck another couple of Euros into a parking meter and we retired to a nearby bar, where I had a giant coke and Ami had a vanilla milkshake, and we shared a rather fantastic strawberry coupe, containing strawberry and vanilla ice creams, squirty cream, strawberry sauce and a handful of fresh strawberries.
+I stuck another couple of Euros into a parking meter and we retired to a nearby bar.
+I had a giant coke and Ami had a vanilla milkshake, and we shared a rather fantastic strawberry coupe.
+It contained strawberry and vanilla ice creams, squirty cream, strawberry sauce and a handful of fresh strawberries.
 You get the picture.
 Strawberry flavour.
 Lots of it.

 We sort of toyed with the idea of doing a few drive-bys in Knokke-Heist but eventually, we decided that we’d found a decent enough quantity already, so we were off home for an early finish.
 Before going back though, we popped over the border into the Netherlands at Sint Anna Ter Muiden to do a single cache that celebrates the most westerly point of the European part of the Netherlands.
 Obviously there are some other bits of the Kingdom of the Netherlands in the Caribbean, but Sint Anna Ter Muiden is the most westerly bit in Europe.
 The geocache we did there was based specifically around the mistaken view of many Dutch that the most westerley point is up on the coast near Heist-aan-Zee, but it isn’t.
 It’s here.

 The way back proved more challenging.
 I tried to get Ami to navigate on Google Maps.
 That wasn’t the problem though.
-The problem was that they were building a new motorway around the south of Zeebrugge, and Google Maps got its knickers in a twist.
+The problem was that they were building a new motorway around the south of Zeebrugge.
+Google Maps got its knickers in a twist.

 When we got back to Bruges we were quite early, so we chilled in the hotel room for an hour (tending to our suntans) before heading out in the car to try out the pizza place we’d failed to get into on Friday night.
 We succeeded this time, but only because we agreed to sit outside.